www.RiverBollin.info

 The basic process of water treatment is well illustrated in this description of New York city’s system:-

-Like farmyard manure, human waste has fertilising properties.
+A principal aim of the waste water treatment process is to remove phosphates and nitrates.
+This is because, like farmyard manure, human waste has fertilising properties.
 If discharged into rivers it promotes excessive algal growth (eutrophication) which starves other water creatures of oxygen.
-So a principal aim of the waste water treatment process is to remove phosphates and nitrates.

 Incidentally, attempts in recent years to promote the use of 'flushable' wipes have now been abandoned and the 'Fine to Flush' approval has been withdrawn.
 All wipes are now identified as the principal source of 'fatbergs' blocking sewers - which of course trigger overflow discharges into rivers.